Sweets & Dessert

 1/2 cup unsalted butter, 1/4 cup sugar, 3/4 cup brown sugar

-• Add egg and vanilla extract and mix for an additional minute, until incorporated.
+• Add egg and vanilla extract and mix for another minute, until fully incorporated.

 1 egg, 1 tsp vanilla extract

-• Add flour, baking soda, and sea salt to the bowl and mix until crumbly, but flour still remains since we're going to mix the dough again when we fold in the chocolate chips and sprinkles.
-Don't overmix the dough.
+• Add flour, baking soda, and sea salt.
+Mix just until crumbly because we're going to continue mixing it when we fold in the chocolate chips and sprinkles.

 1 1/2 cup flour, 1/2 tsp baking soda, 1/2 tsp sea salt

-• Using a large spoon or rubber spatula fold in chocolate chips and sprinkles and mix until just combined.
+• Using a large spoon or rubber spatula fold in chocolate chips and sprinkles and mix until a soft even dough forms.

 1/2 cup chocolate chips, 1/2 cup sprinkles

-• Using a 2 TBS cookie scoop, scoop dough onto lined cookie sheets 2 inches apart.
+• Using a 2 tablespoon cookie scoop, scoop dough onto lined cookie sheets 2 inches apart.

 • Bake for 10-11 minutes, rotating the pan halfway through to ensure even baking.